Virus talks on brink of collapse, sides still 'far apart'

-WASHINGTON (AP) — Washington talks on vital COVID-19 rescue money are teetering on the brink of collapse after a marathon meeting in the Capitol Thursday night generated a wave of recriminations but little progress on the top issues confronting negotiators.
+WASHINGTON (AP) — Washington talks on vital COVID-19 rescue money are teetering on the brink of collapse after a marathon meeting in the Capitol generated lots of recriminations but little progress on the top issues confronting negotiators.

-“There’s a handful of very big issues that we are still very far apart" on, said Treasury Secretary Steven Mnuchin, who depicted a stalemate on aid to states and local governments and renewing supplemental unemployment benefits.
+“There’s a handful of very big issues that we are still very far apart" on, said Treasury Secretary Steven Mnuchin.
+He talked ofimpasses on aid to states and local governments and renewing supplemental unemployment benefits in the Thursday night meetings.

-Mnuchin and White House chief of staff Mark Meadows said they would return to the White House to brief President Donald Trump to consider next steps.
-Democratic negotiators pleaded for talks to continue.

-Both sides said the future of the negotiations is uncertain.
-Trump is considering executive orders to address evictions and unemployment insurance in the coming days.
+Both sides said the future of the talks is uncertain.
+President Donald Trump is considering executive orders to address evictions and on unemployment insurance, but they appear unlikely to have much impact.

-“The President’s first choice is to do a deal.
-We’ve said that,” Mnuchin told reporters.
-“If we conclude tomorrow that there is not a compromise position on the major issues the president has alternatives.”

 A breakdown in the talks would put at risk more than $100 billion to help reopen schools, a fresh round of $1,200 direct payments to most people, and hundreds of billions of dollars for state and local governments to help them avoid furloughing workers and cutting services as tax revenues shrivel.